varsha-asawale2010/BroskiesHub_Task-3/README.md

 1.DNS Queries: Your computer sent DNS queries to resolve domain names, receiving corresponding IP addresses in the responses.<br>
 2.HTTP Requests: When accessing websites, HTTP GET requests were sent, and responses were received, containing the requested web pages.<br>
 3.TCP Handshakes: Before data transmission, TCP connections were established using the three-way handshake process.<br>
-4.ICMP Packets: Using the ping command generated ICMP echo request and reply packets, indicating connectivity with the t
+4.ICMP Packets: Using the ping command generated ICMP echo request and reply packets, indicating connectivity with the